apache/tvm/docs/langref/relay_pattern.rst

 ********************

-If you would like to perform a more complex processing for matched subgraphs and you are not satisfy with ``rewrite``, you may consider partitioning the matched subgraphs to a separate Relay function and perform other processes to the function.
+If you would like to perform a more complex processing for matched subgraphs and you are not satisfied with ``rewrite``, you may consider partitioning the matched subgraphs to a separate Relay function and perform other processes to the function.
 Here we use ``pattern.partition`` to create a new Relay function for each matched subgraph.
 The functionality is similar to the op fusion pass in TVM: